 We started the day with a two-hour hike through scrubland before jumping in a kayak and paddling our way down the Ansons River.
 It’s a beautiful place with countless sea eagles, swans, pelicans and cormorants.
 What enhances it even more is the knowledge of our two guides, who have researched the local flora and fauna at length, so they’re able to share many of their insights along the way.

 For me, this was a highlight of the trip.
 The Bay of Fires Spa only opened in October and the best part is the private bath that fits two and overlooks the ocean.
 They use LI’TYA products, which draw on Australian native plants and indigenous healing therapies.
 You can choose from a menu of massages and facials but I went with the Jiga Jina Bath Soak – a combination of lemon myrtle, cinnamon myrtle, Australian sandalwood, native mint and various other essential oils.
 It was quite extraordinary taking in the scenery from the warm bath.
 It was so uplifting that as I was looking over the coastline, all I could think was ‘I’ve got to photograph this’, so after a long hike earlier that day, and the much-needed soak, I voluntarily walked for another two hours.
 It was worth it.

 After a morning of ‘free time’, we visited nearby Apogee Vineyard.
 It’s headed by Andrew Pirie, one of Australia’s most successful winemakers, who launched famed Pipers Brook and Ninth Island wines.
 He wanted to take a step back with a little boutique winery where everything is done on site, from growing grapes to bottling.
 We sampled several varieties – the sparkling and canapés are especially good!

-From $2150 per person twin share for a four-day guided tour including transfers, all meals, national park pass and use of backpack and Gore-tex jacket (optional kayaking day).
-See bayoffires.com.au
+Prices start from $2595 per person twin share for a four-day guided tour including transfers, all meals, national park pass and use of a backpack and Gore-tex jacket (optional kayaking day).
+See bayoffires.com.au for more information.